Grow your club - Embrace Shabbat!

 Men's Club Shabbat is traditionally scheduled on Shabbat Hachodesh each year.
 Shabbat Hachodesh was chosen because it commemorates our beginnings and signifies a time of fulfillment.
-Here is the date for this year as well as next.
+The dates for coming years are:

 Is it that date or not at all?

 No. In fact, only a fraction of Men's Clubs actually hold their Men's Club Shabbat observance on those weekends.
 That's because their synagogues have a Bar or Bat Mitzvah or some other event scheduled then.
 You can hold your Men's Club Shabbat whenever it's convenient for your or your congregation.
 You might consider scheduling your Men's Club Shabbat for Hol haMoed Pesach and mincha/havdalah services, when b'nai mitzvah are not usually scheduled.